 All Day Exhibits, Posters & Book Sales

-Session topics, presentation titles, and a list of speakers will be posted on the SIA web site.
+Session topics, presentation titles, and a list of speakers may be found at the Draft Saturday Schedule.

 Extra fees apply